In this instalment, we shine a spotlight on Wiltshire, where green landscapes, atmospheric ruins and even a former Prime Minister’s house awaits…

 Westbury is a small market town situated at the western edge of Wiltshire beside the chalk down lands that form Salisbury Plain.
 There’s plenty to entertain walking groups in the surrounding countryside, while the town itself boasts a number of charming old buildings.

-Groups visiting Malmesbury Abbey can explore the abbey, the grounds, and the abbey kitchen.
+Built in the 12th century, groups visiting Malmesbury Abbey will see the tomb of King Athelstan, a 15th Century illuminated Bible, the crest of Henry VII and the gravestone of Hannah Twynnoy, killed by a tiger, locally, in 1703.
 There’s also the abbey house gardens, the Athelstan Museum, and further afield, the numerous shops, restaurants and pubs in town.
-Admission to the abbey is free, and audio tours are available.

-Salisbury Cathedral is an Anglican cathedral, and has been described as one of the leading examples of Early English architecture.
+Salisbury Cathedral is an Anglican cathedral, and has been described as one of the leading examples of early English architecture.
 It’s home to one of the four surviving 1215 Magna Carta, and the cathedral’s spire is said to be the tallest in Britain at 123 metres tall.
-A number of tours and events are available to be enjoyed by groups, like afternoon tea packages and guided tours of the cathedral.
+The cathedral usually offers a number of tours and events to be enjoyed by groups.

 Arundells is a Grade II listed house in Salisbury, and was the home of Edward Heath, a former Prime Minister of the UK, from 1985 until his death in 2005.
-The house and its extensive garden are open to the public from late March to late October each year.
-Groups can pre-book timed tours of Arundells to discover more about its history.
+The house and its extensive garden offers an insight not only into the estate’s history, but the life of its past residents.

 You can find more information about the above and other attractions in the country at www.visitwiltshire.co.uk.